sgtlaugh/algovault/README.md

 Most codes are written in C/C++, and some are written in Python.
 While most implementations are stress-tested and cross-checked against various problems in several online judges, nonetheless they are not guranteed to be flawless and work in all cases.
 For bugs, refactoring and improvements, feel free to file an issue or a pull request as contributions are always welcome.

 ## Motivation
-The initial goal was to only upload my personal templates online, nothing more :-)
+The initial goal was to only upload my personal templates online, nothing more :)

-Then I stumbled upon this awesome project called [KACTL](https://github.com/kth-competitive-programming/kactl).
+Shortly I stumbled upon this awesome project called [KACTL](https://github.com/kth-competitive-programming/kactl).
 KACTL is the ICPC team reference document of the KTH Royal Insitute of Technology made open source.
 This is great and probably the best team notebook I've seen, but the ICPC have a 25 page limit on the notebook and as a result there are many algorithms extremely useful in online competitions that had to be left out.

 Then there exists projects like [cosmos](https://github.com/OpenGenus/cosmos).
 While this is a nice initiative, but it's not catered towards competitive programming.
 And there are too many implementations of the same algorithms which is confusing and very specific.

-There are some amazing projects like the ones created by [indy256](https://github.com/indy256/codelibrary), [bqi343](https://github.com/bqi343/USACO), [AhmadElsagheer](https://github.com/AhmadElsagheer/Competitive-programming-library), [kmyk](https://github.com/kmyk/competitive-programming-library), [OmarBazaraa](https://github.com/OmarBazaraa/Competitive-Programming) but they do share some common problems.
+There are some other amazing library like the ones created by [indy256](https://github.com/indy256/codelibrary), [bqi343](https://github.com/bqi343/USACO), [AhmadElsagheer](https://github.com/AhmadElsagheer/Competitive-programming-library), [kmyk](https://github.com/kmyk/competitive-programming-library), [OmarBazaraa](https://github.com/OmarBazaraa/Competitive-Programming) but they do share some common problems.
 Some focuses on basic/intermediate stuff and do not contain many advanced algorithms.
 Some are too modularized and cannot be copy pasted easily, for example FFT template has include reference from several other headers and are more like a Library than templates.
-Moreover it's not intuitive how to use them as a black-box and often usage, common gotchas and specifics like time complexity and performance are left out.
+Additonally it's not intuitive how to use them as a black-box and often usage, common gotchas and specifics like time complexity and performance are left out.
+Most of these work are intended to be used as a personal collection, not focusing much on reusability.

+It is for the above stated reasons I felt something like this could be helpful to the community.

 ## Getting Started
 It's not exactly rocket science.
 Just copy paste any implementation and enjoy.
 You only need to keep in mind two things: